FlowingCode/EasyFormAddon/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-TEMPLATE_ADDON is written by Flowing Code S.A.
+Easy Form Addon is written by Flowing Code S.A.

 # Developer Guide